joanpc/xJoyMap/README.txt

 Many thanks to Sandy Barbour for the awesome X-Plane Phyton Interface, his support, recommendations and fixes.

-All the x-plane.org community.
+All the x-plane.org community for releasing so quality stuff for free :)

 ==========
 Disclaimer
 ==========

-As you may have noticed English is not my main language :) So if you find typos o better ways to describe thinks please send me your corrections and recommendations.
+As you may have noticed English is not my main language :) So if you find spelling errors o better ways to describe thinks, please send me your corrections and recommendations.

 Enjoy